keptn/tutorials/site/tutorials/keptn-litmus-08.md

     ![](./assets/keptn-litmus/litmus-first-run.png)

-1. Lets take a look at the evalution - lick on the *chart* icon in the red evaluation tile.
+1. Let's take a look at the evaluation - lick on the *chart* icon in the red evaluation tile.

     ![](./assets/keptn-litmus/litmus-first-evaluation.png)

     We can see that the evaluation failed because both the `probe_duration_ms` as well as the `probe_success_percentage` SLOs did not meet their criteria.
-    Considering the fact that our chaos experiment did delete the pod of our application, we might want to increase the number of replicas that are running to make our applcation more resilient.
+    Considering the fact that our chaos experiment did delete the pod of our application, we might want to increase the number of replicas that are running to make our application more resilient.
 Let's do this in the next step.

 ## Increase resilience